adepreis/BzzML/README.md

 - [Working guide for the project](./doc/guide-projet.pdf) :fr:

 The subject has been chosen by the students.
+The unsupervised learning model too..

 All remaining bugs are listed [here](https://github.com/adepreis/BzzML/issues).